rollerd/vagrant_pxeboot_vm/README.md

-# CentOS7 Vagrant VM with plays for configuring as a PXE boot server
+# CentOS7 Vagrant VM with roles for configuring as a PXE boot server

 ---
 ### What is this